wilderzone/ta-network-api/README.md

 ### Installation

+> [!IMPORTANT]
-> NOTE: Version 1 is about to be deprecated.
+> Version 1 is about to be deprecated.
 Please migrate to the Version 2 Alpha with `npm install ta-network-api@next`.

 Install TA Network API into your project with:
 ```